christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 Virtual environments enable packages to be installed locally to an application, and not globally.
 This enables to have specific version of a package for the application.

 `virtualenv` (for pip), `venv` (for pip3), or `conda` are virtual environment managers.
 I'll create 3 environments, named 'my_app', in each of them.
-Once the environment 'my_app' is activated, the bash shell will mention the current active environment "my_app" the following way:
+Once the environment 'my_app' is activated, the system command in the bash shell will mention the current active environment "my_app" the following way:

     (my_app) christopher@christopher-G751JY:~/apps$